Skip to content

 Vaccinations

-You can find the vaccination schedule from the RKI (Robert Koch Institut) here.
+The vaccination schedule from the RKI (Robert Koch Institut) is available on this website

 Measles vaccinations in Germany are now required when you register your child at school.